 I should mention that we got spoiled.
 Really spoiled.
 During our first full day there Brad, Erika, and their daughter took us an hour north to the Bridger Mountains.
 The original plan was to show us around Fairy Lake, an alpine lake that sits at the base of a divide connecting Sacagawea (9,839 feet) and Hardscrabble Peak (9,575 feet).
 It was absolutely stunning, but as we walked around the clear blue water admiring the mountain peaks that surrounded us, we couldn't help but wonder what it would be to climb them.
 So we did.

 Ok we didn't really climb the peaks but we did take the Fairy Lake Trailhead, a winding narrow road with pretty steep drop-offs, 1.5 miles up with an elevation change of over 1,300 feet to the top of the divide (8,950 feet).
 The hike made our hearts race at times, but with careful footing and minimal rock scrambling we made it.
 The views were fantastic from all directions.
-To the north was Hardscrabble, south Sacagawea, west a grassy slope with views of various mountain ranges in the distance, and to the east the winding trail that led back down towards Fairy Lake.
-I would do this hike again in a heartbeat, and would definitely add on the remaining portion leading to both Sacagawea and Hardscrabble.
+To the north was Pomp and Hardscrabble, south Sacagawea, west a grassy slope with views of various mountain ranges in the distance, and to the east the winding trail that led back down towards Fairy Lake.
+I would do this hike again in a heartbeat, and would definitely add on the remaining 18-mile portion leading south to Bozeman.

 Bozeman's beauty is mind blowing.
 Between the outdoor activities and quaint downtown area, we pretty much fell in love with it, and plan to go back... often.
 To get more details on visiting Fairy Lake and venturing on this hike, click #2 on the on the interactive map at the top of the page [photo provided by d-maps.com].